ThaDafinser/SpeedLoader/README.md

   - very fast!

 What is missing?
-- a self learning solution?!
+- a self learning solution
   - autodetect enviroment based best solution
-  - start / end point for class collection
+  - dynamic start / end point for class collection
     - a generic class collection: e.g. until the end of bootstrap
     - a class collection for a specific MVC action or URL?
+    - events and/or self defined
 - combine best practices from all projects

 ## First steps